Blushock/Staff/README.md

   - Don't spam.
   - Please be nice.
 - Always mute on a timer.
 As humans, we are naturally forgetful, and doing so on a timer works around this.
   - Start small, increase for repeat offenders.
-If it gets bad enough or happens enough times, let a trusted or above know and they will kick or ban
+If it gets bad enough or happens enough times, let a trusted or above know and they will kick or ban.

 ## Recruiting
 Recruiting is our primary method of increasing the size of the server.
 As such, making yourself a standout recruiter will bring great fortune your way.